archiron/ValidationsTools/README.md

 ### Launching the ROOT files creation :
 - git clone https://github.com/archiron/ValidationsTools ValidationsTools
-- cd ValidationsTools
+- cd ValidationsTools <br>
-. installValidationsTools.sh<br>
+then launch : . installValidationsTools.sh<br>
 This install the library (ChiLib), the release file env (cmsrel $Release $Release) and copy the ZEE_Flow/CCA or ZEE_Flow/LLR files (depending of the site you are working on - the CC or the LLR site) onto the $Release/src/Kolmogorov folder. $Release is the release you want working with.

 ### Launching the ROOT files creation :